jptwo676/scheck/README.md

-Simple script for comparing sha256 signatures.
+Simple script for comparing sha256 signatures or any text.

 Usage example:

-./scheck sha1 sha2
+./scheck text1 text2